-- School-based counseling services your child is encouraged to directly contact an NSLA counselor by coming into the counseling office during school hours and making an appointment to speak with a counselor.
+- School-based counseling services your child is encouraged to directly contact a school counselor by coming into the counseling office during school hours and making an appointment to speak with a counselor.
 The counseling office can also be reached at (760) 946-5414 ext.
-112 for Norton Science and Language Academy and ext.
-709 for NSLA.
-Our NSLA counselors support students by providing individual sessions, group or parent consultations whenever a student is having a difficult time due to academic stress, transition to changes in their environment, or social concerns, including isolation.
-Counseling services, whether provided by our NSLA or by an outside provider listed herein, are voluntary. - Special education services if you believe your child may have a disability, you are encouraged to directly contact the Special Education Office at (760) 946-5414 ext.
-296 to request an evaluation. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from School staff in providing this mediation to your child, please contact the LCER Nurse at (760) 946-5414 ext.
+112. Our school counselors support students by providing individual sessions, group or parent consultations whenever a student is having a difficult time due to academic stress, transition to changes in their environment, or social concerns, including isolation.
+Counseling services, whether provided by our school or by an outside provider listed herein, are voluntary. - Special education services if you believe your child may have a disability, you are encouraged to directly contact the Special Education Office at (760) 946-5414 ext.
+296 or 115 to discuss your concerns. - Prescription medication while on campus if your child requires prescription medication during school hours and you would like assistance from school staff in providing this mediation to your child, please contact the LCER Nurse at (760) 946-5414 ext.
 298.